GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 Subcutaneous Injection (Community Protocol)

-- Dose: 1–2 mg per day (or 2–4 mg every other day)
+- Reported dose: 1–2 mg per day (or 2–4 mg every other day)

-- Cycle length: 20–30 days on, then 10–30 days off
+- Reported cycle length: 20–30 days on, then 10–30 days off

 - Injection site: Subcutaneous, abdomen or target area

-- Reconstitution: Reconstitute with bacteriostatic water
+- Reconstitution: Standard bacteriostatic water

 Microneedling

-- Apply GHK-Cu serum immediately after microneedling (0.5–1.5 mm depth)
+- GHK-Cu serum applied immediately after microneedling (0.5–1.5 mm depth)

 - Typically performed every 2–4 weeks

-Important Note on Copper
+A Note on Copper

-Side Effects & Safety
+Side Effects and Safety Considerations

 Topical Use

-- Generally very well-tolerated
+- Generally very well tolerated

 - Rare allergic reactions